NickScottProducer/vultrDestroyer/README.md

 # vultrDestroyer
-destroys vultr servers you have deployed
+destroys vultr servers you have deployed so you don't have to do them one by one anymore, since that's annoying af

 change #youremail and #yourpassword within the parenthesis